BitcoinDesign/Guide/guide/onboarding/funding-a-wallet.md

 # Funding a wallet

-A user will need to fund their wallet with some bitcoin to begin using it.
+The user will need to fund their wallet with some bitcoin to begin using it.
 When the user funds a wallet for the first time, they are likely to be introduced to new concepts that need to be clearly explained.
 The design flows around funding a wallet can range from simple to complex, depending on your application's target audience and which services you offer to streamline the process.

+This section covers a basic mobile Lightning wallet funding flow that does not make use of any Lightning or other third-party services.
+This expands on what we covered in the previous page covering the user's [first use]({{'/guide/onboarding/first-use/' | relative_url}}).

+{% include /tip/open.html label="⚡ Lightning services" icon="info" color="blue" %}

+Lightning services greatly simplify the UX of funding and using a Lightning wallet.
+We have a dedicated section that covers funding a wallet using these services.

+{% include /tip/close.html %}

 <div class="image-slide-gallery">